 Task Steps Add a client certificate to a user account You can add a client certificate to an individual user account and send the certificate to BlackBerry Dynamics enabled devices or other managed iOS and Android devices.
 Add client certificates to user accounts when users' devices need certificates for S/MIME or client authentication and the certificate can't be sent to devices via a user credential profile or SCEP profile.
 The client certificate must have a .pfx or .p12 file name extension.
 You can send more than one client certificate to devices.
 You can also use user credential profiles to upload certificates for individual users.
 User credential profiles can be associated with a Wi-Fi, VPN, or email profile. a.
 In the IT policy and profiles section, click +. b.
 Click User certificate. c.
 Type a description for the certificate. d.
 In the Apply certificate to section, select one of the following: Other managed devices: Choose this option to send the certificate to iOS and Android devices for all supported uses other than for BlackBerry Dynamics apps.
 BlackBerry Dynamics enabled devices: Choose this option to send the certificate to devices to use with BlackBerry Dynamics apps.
 In the Certificate file field, click Browse.
-Navigate to and select the certificate file.
-If you select Other managed devices, in the Password field, password.
+Navigate to and select the certificate file. f.
+If you select Other managed devices, in the Password field, type a password for the certificate.
+For iOS devices, a password is required.
+For Android devices, you do not have to provide a password if the device is running the latest version of the UEM Client.
+If you don't set a password, the user must enter the device password. b.

-h.
 Configure the time to live for client certificates.
 The default time to live before the client certificates are removed is 24 hours.

-type a password for the certificate.
-For iOS devices, a password is required.
-For Android devices, you do not have to provide a password if the device is running the latest version of the UEM Client.
-If you don't set a password, the user must enter the device

-- 1. On the menu bar, click Settings > General settings > Certificates. - 2.
-Specify the time to live for PKCS#12 certificates on the server.
+On the menu bar, click Settings > General settings > Certificates.
+2. Specify the time to live for PKCS#12 certificates on the server.